Recently in Real Estate Category

 Trying to sell you a Negative amortization loan, under any of its names, without explaining in detail all of the gotchas

-Not locking your rate, or letting it float (another thing that has changed now with changes in the business.
-Every loan we lock that doesn't close for any reason is now costing all of our clients that do close extra fees.
-I'm not happy about it, but I have to do business their way or leave the business)
+I used to say "not locking your rate, or letting it float."
+This is another thing that has changed now with changes in the business.
+Every loan we lock that doesn't close for any reason is now costing all of our clients that do close extra fees, so we have to wait until there is a reasonable assurance of closing before locking.
+I'm not happy about it, but I have to do business the lender's way or leave the business

 On stated income or NINA loans, not giving a real idea of what the payment is going to be, and making sure you can afford it.
 (Stated income is almost non-existent now).